 This section proposes the structural and substantive parameters for the formation of the Transitional Committee and its charter.
 It is based upon principles of "good governance" and the overall objectives of the proposal as detailed above.
 The overall structure of the Transitional Committee, as well as the process for establishing membership and duties of the committee, will ultimately be incorporated into the Transitional Committee charter, which will be submitted to the ISO Board for approval with the proposal to form the committee.
-The ISO is publishing a first draft of the Transitional Committee charter concurrently with this revised proposal for stakeholder consideration and comment.
+The ISO is publishing a draft final of the proposed Transitional Committee charter concurrently with this draft final proposal for stakeholder consideration and comment.